 This little general aviation airport replaced the original Maheux Airport in Auburn.

-The Maheux Airport in Minot was evidently established at some point between 1943-44,
+The Maheux Airport in Minot was evidently established at some point in 1943,

 It depicted the Maheux Airport in Minot as a commercial airport.

 The April 1944 US Army/Navy Directory of Airfields (courtesy of Ken Mercer)

 described the Maheux Airport in Minot as having an 1,800' unpaved runway.